scipp/scipp/docs/reference/developer/adr/0017-restrict-dataset-to-items-with-matching-dimensionality.rst

 Given a number of arrays that we would like to combine, if ``sizes`` and ``dtype`` are consistent use ``DataArray`` with an extra dimension.
 If only ``sizes`` are consistent use ``Dataset``.
 If ``sizes`` are not consistent use ``DataGroup``.
+Note that there also other reasons for choosing ``Dataset`` over ``DataArray``, in particular for simple string-based column access and efficient addition of or removal of items.

 Decision
 --------